shwethaj1104/AWS_study_material/CodeDeploy, CodeCommit, CodeBuild, CodePipeline,CodeArtifact, CodeStar,Cloud9.md

 Once cloud9 env is created ->

-click on Open IDE-we will get cloud9 which will be running on web browser we can edit code on browser
+Click on Open IDE-we will get cloud9 which will be running on web browser we can edit code on browser

 to commit code -> Edit the code- Click on left corner "git" in cloud9 IDE-on changed file click + -> enter user message- ctrl enter(file has been commited now) to push code to git-> on cloud9 terminal- go to root directory of project- git push